Often, ghost hunters start with a haunted location, and then try to figure out who haunts the site and why.

 Where did homeless people live during the Depression and other challenging financial times?
 Did they sleep rough, or did charities take them in, or what?

 Those homes – even if they were temporary – may harbor residual energy, or even a few ghosts.
+Ask local residents if they’ve heard about haunted sites in the area.

 When we think of immigrants and brutal work conditions, most of us focus on factories.
 Without a doubt, the Industrial Revolution spawned tragedies that are the root of many of today’s hauntings.